AnthonyS-7/Zugbot/README.md

 To use Zugbot, you will need an API key from a site admin.
 This API key must be placed in a file named discourse_api_key.txt.
 You will also need to create a Discord bot, and place its token in discord_token.txt.

+# Usage

+To start a new game, choose the desired settings in config.py, and then run main.py.
+If the bot needs to be restarted without resetting the game, this can be done with restore.py.